From a SCDES certified backflow tester.

 Winters in the Charleston, SC Lowcountry are not typically described as harsh.
 We don’t usually get many nights of temperatures falling below the 32 degree threshold.
-But when temperatures do fall below freezing, the most common items that we see suffer freeze damage are outdoor located backflow prevention assemblies.
+But when temperatures do fall below freezing, the most common item that we see suffer freeze damage is an outdoor located backflow prevention assembly.

 Backflow prevention assemblies are required if you have an irrigation system at your home or business and they are not cheap.
-Many businesses are required to have backflow prevention assemblies for numerous reasons.
-So how do you protect them from freezing on one of our rare freezing nights?
+Many businesses are required to have backflow prevention assemblies for various reasons.
+So how do you protect your outdoor located backflow prevention assembly from freezing when temperatures drop below 32 degrees?
 Let’s discuss in more detail.

 Most backflow prevention assemblies are made of brass and are full of water.
 Most residential backflow prevention assemblies are installed on irrigation lines and located outdoors, which leaves them exposed to the weather.

 Every winter plumbers preach, on cold nights, to drip/stream your hot and cold water to protect your pipes from freezing.
-That’s a great habit to practice, and it will protect a business’s domestic backflow prevention assembly but streaming hot/cold water indoors will not protect your irrigation backflow prevention assembly.
-Once the water in your assembly begins to freeze, it expands as it turns to ice and can crack the copper piping and brass assembly (or any other piping and material used).
+That’s a great habit to practice, but streaming hot/cold water indoors will not protect your outdoor located irrigation backflow prevention assembly.
+Once the water in your assembly begins to freeze, it expands as it turns to ice and can crack the copper piping and brass body of the assembly (or any other piping and material used).

 Bottom line, stagnant water exposed to freezing temperatures can and will freeze if the temperatures stay cold enough for a long enough period.